AJamesPhillips/wikisim-higher-dimension/README.md

     pnpm install
     pnpm run dev

+## Build and deploy

+    pnpm run build

+Then https://wikisim.org/edit/1122 and upload the contents of the `dist` folder.

 # Licenses

 The software code in this repository is licensed under the [BSD 3-Clause license](LICENSE-BSD-3-CLAUSE.md).